paranoidnela/piuio-pico-wokeIO/docs/USERGUIDE.md

 ## FAQ/Notes

 **How do I reprogram the board?**
 Hold the BOOT button when plugging in the brokeIO or pressing the RESET button.
-Alternatively, enter the config menu with the service button and press P2 UL+UR+DR.
+You do not need to plug in the Molex power cable to follow these steps, only the USB cable is needed.
+Alternatively, if you don't have physical access to the buttons and the brokeIO is plugged in, enter the config menu with the service button and press P2 UL+UR+DR.
 Then the device should show up as a flash drive called RPI-BOOT.
 Finally, you can drop the UF2 firmware file in the flash drive and it will upload the code automatically.
-You do not need to plug in the Molex power cable to follow these steps, only the USB cable is needed.

 **Can I wire lights directly to this?**
 Yes, but it is not recommended to power anything other than LEDs, since it may take up a lot of current.